 Different Systems to Track Attendance and Timekeeping

 It’s not just clocking-in machines these days.
-The familiar image of a wall attachment near the entrance to office or factory with a set of punch cards next to it… well it’s often a bit more sophisticated than that now.
+The familiar image of a wall attachment near the entrance to an office or factory with a set of punch cards next to it… well it’s often a bit more sophisticated than that now.

 A number of electronic timekeeping and attendance systems – various software apps or cloud-based solutions – now dominate the market, meaning the clunky old clocking-in machine has, for many, been confined to history.
 The modernisation of this business asset means far less admin time and a significantly shorter paper trail.
 There are many things to factor in when considering attendance and time monitoring software and systems.

-Employer Advantages to Time and Attendance Systems
+Employer Advantages to Time and Attendance Solutions

 Having accurate information about workforce attendance and timekeeping habits is invaluable on many levels.
 Firstly, an organisation will, in the starkest terms, see whether the collective hours their workforce puts in matches what is being paid in wages.
 That can be taken further to a departmental or individual level if necessary.